 You’ll never run out of things to do on this fantastic island.
 With so many great attractions and activities that are perfect for all ages, it may be hard to decide what your favorite spots will be during your vacation.

-No worries – take a look at these 13 places as potential options (or pick one from each category) and make a plan now before you go!
+No worries – take a look at these 15 secret things to do in Honolulu and over the entire island as potential options (or pick one from each category) and make a plan now before you go!

 We hope you find something new or old favorites when exploring our content about Oahu.